 You will be hunting from 7,000 to 11,000 feet elevation.

-Meat can be processed in one of two recommended places locally:
+Meat can be processed at the following recommended place locally:

 There are several local taxidermists that can take care of your trophy and cape and have them shipped for you.
 We work most often with Bare Bone Taxidermy and Skull Works in, Swan Valley.
 Idaho and they can be reached at 307.200.1936.

 We do offer combo hunts.
-Our rifle mule deer and archery / rifle elk seasons overlap the last two weeks of September, allowing you to hunt both species at the same time.
-Be sure and ask about any other possibilities that might exist that year.
+Our rifle mule deer and archery/rifle elk seasons overlap, allowing you to hunt both species at the same time.
+Be sure and ask about any other possibilities that might exist with other species.

 Absolutely.
 You are welcome to stay in camp for the duration of your hunt.
 Be sure and bring some fishing gear in the event this occurs.